sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 T> The [eslint-plugin-functional](https://github.com/eslint-functional/eslint-plugin-functional) plugin has the rule to require read-only types everywhere, which may be more convenient than remembering to do that ourselves.

-I think adding `readonly` modifiers is a good idea, because there’s no runtime cost, though it makes type definitions more verbose.
+I think adding `readonly` modifiers is a good idea because there’s no runtime cost, though it makes type definitions more verbose.
 However, I’d prefer [an option in TypeScript](https://github.com/microsoft/TypeScript/issues/32758) to make all types read-only by default with a way to opt out.

 Similar to making objects read-only on the type level, we can make them read-only at runtime with `Object.freeze`. `Object.freeze` is also shallow, so we’d have to [deep freezing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) to ensure that nested objects are also frozen, and we might want to have freezing only in development since it can otherwise slow our app down.